How Much Does It Cost to Start a Used Car Dealership in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Used Car Dealership, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($196,000 median startup cost), Wisconsin offers lower costs for a Used Car Dealership.
+Wisconsin is close to the national average for Used Car Dealership startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($188,000 median startup cost), Wisconsin offers lower costs for a Used Car Dealership.

 Common Mistakes to Avoid